 In this film, Membertou First Nation collaborative researchers speak about their participation in the Kun’tewiktuk Project.
 The Kun’tewiktuk Project involves a community engaged arts-based research practice that investigates personal experiences, histories and legacies of migration and encounter in Cape Breton.Read More

 Digital Humanities Workshop May 1 -2 Experts from ACENET and the CBU Library are leading this free, two day event.
 Nutrition breaks and lunches are provided.
 The following topics will be offered: Is Advanced Computing for Me?
-Research Data Management Cloud Powering Digital Humanities Research Please email email@example.com for more information.
-To register, see information below…Read More
+Research Data Management and Cloud Powering Digital Humanities Research Please email firstname.lastname@example.org for more information.
+To register, see information…Read More

 Session 3: Duration: 6 weeks on Mondays Time: 6:30 – 8:30PM Start Date: January 29, 2018 End Date: March 5, 2018 Price: FREE Facilitators: Facilitated by Dr. Marcia Ostashewski and Shaylene Paul.
 To register: Please email email@example.com or call 902-563-1696.Read More

 Sunday, October, 22, 2017, 2PM – Boardmore Theatre, Cape Breton University Join us for an afternoon of music and entertainment, featuring performances by The Cape Breton Choral, youth participants of our Songs and Stories of Migration workshops, Singing the Circle: Choral Workshop participants and a special Indigenous Welcome by Clifford Paul.
 The afternoon will also include…Read More